Maryland Agency on Aging senior assistance programs.

 Home delivered meals clients need to be unable to shop for food or prepare meals on their own, or they need to be homebound.
 This program is also called Meals on Wheels.
 Not only does it provide food to people in Maryland, but seniors will also get daily contact with program volunteers or staff.

 Hot Lunches, Friendship, and Activities are coordinated by agency on aging offices.
 A number of sites and senior centers provide meals and activities to the elderly.
 People can enjoy lunch, activities, speakers, health screenings, and classes.
-All meals and activities are offered at no cost.
+There are also free hot meals near you from soup kitchens.
+All of this (activities as well as hot or frozen meals) is offered at no cost.
 Spouses and caregivers are often able to stop by as well.

 Meal Services and Nutrition can improve the quality of life of older individuals and senior citizens.
 The resources focuses on nutrition, and it can provide wholesome meals, counseling and assessment, nutrition education, improved socialization and referral to other appropriate services.
 Programs are offered for Maryland residents, age 60 and older, and their spouses of any age.
 Stop by or visit a meal site for a free, hot nutritious meal.
 The disabled may also receive food and meals from this area on aging program.
 A small donation may be asked for to help pay for the cost of the meals/food.